-The crude oil is called over the ore extracted from the ground directly.
+Ore extracted from the ground directly is called crude oil.
 Crude oil is composed mainly from Carbon, Hydrogen, Sulfur, Oxygen, metals and salts.

 The crude oil is also used in several important industries as chemicals, fertilizers, plastic, synthetic fibers and rubber.
 It is even an ingredient in some manufactures used in our daily life like ink, crayons, deodorant, dish-washing liquids and bubble gum.

-Crude oil, coal and natural gas are formed hundreds of millions of years ago.
+Crude oil, coal and natural gas was formed hundreds of millions of years ago.
 It was formed from the dead trees, ferns and algae that filled the swamps that were covering most of the earth.
 Through years the sand covered the dead plants and converted to sedimentary rocks.
 In millions of years the rocks, that kept forming, caused a huge pressure which caused the formation of the coal, petroleum and natural gas.

 There are no information about the first people that discovered the crude oil, as it popped to the surface of the earth from some openings or when people found it instead of water in the wells.

-The Babylonians and Assyrians used it to pave the roads and seal their boats.
+The Babylonians and Assyrians used crude oil to pave the roads and seal their boats.
 The Chinese used it for heating.
-While lots of people used it as medicine as the American Indians, the Persians, the Romans and the desert nomads used it to cure their camels from skin irritation.
+While lots of people used it as medicine as the American Indians, the Persians, the Romans.
+The desert nomads used it to cure their camels from skin irritation.

 The importance of crude oil was not so clear till the industry revolution in the 18th and 19th centuries.
-When the oil was discovered almost all over the world.You may also like ...
+Then the oil was discovered all over the world.